 It has no parabens or aluminum so while it works effectively as a deodorant and helps to limit the amount you sweat, it is not technically an antiperspirant as it does not fully clog your sweat glands.

 The main drawback to this product is that it is considerably more expensive than most other deodorant options on the market.

 This option is one of the most natural products you can choose.
 This crystal deodorant stick is made of minerals which form a natural barrier against your skin, preventing bacteria from mixing with your sweat.

-It has no fragrances so, if you’re sensitive to smells during pregnancy, it will not exacerbate your pregnancy nausea.
+It has no fragrances, so if you’re sensitive to smells during pregnancy, it will not exacerbate your pregnancy nausea.
 It contains no aluminum, parabens, or other harmful chemicals.
-It is also hypoallergenic if your skin is extra sensitive during pregnancy, and has been tested as safe to use on those people whose skin is subject to breakouts.
+It is also hypoallergenic if your skin is extra sensitive during pregnancy, and has been tested as safe to use on breakout-prone underarm skin. breakouts.

 The Bottom Line

-Our top pick is the Almay Sensitive Skin Clear Gel.
+Our top pick as the best pregnancy deodorant is the Almay Sensitive Skin Clear Gel.
 It contains the maximum level of aluminum to battle stubborn pregnancy sweat but does not contain added scents that may be bothersome to the sensitive pregnancy nose.